Remortgaging Into Retirement

 Here are some of the most popular lenders with some details of their requirements.

-- Halifax: has a maximum age of 80 years at the end of the mortgage term.
-Annuity income will be considered.
-Drawdown pension and SIPP income will not be considered.
+- Halifax: The maximum age at the end of the mortgage term is 80.
+Annuity income will be considered, but drawdown pension and SIPP income will not.

-- Barclays: has a maximum age of 70 or the age that you retire, if this is earlier.
-Applications from older people are considered with evidence of sufficient income.
+- Barclays: The maximum age is 70 or the age you retire if this is earlier.
+Applications from older people with evidence of sufficient income are considered.
 Annuity income will be considered.
 SIPP income will not be considered.

-- Nationwide: has a maximum age of 75 years at the end of the mortgage term.
-Annuity income will be considered.
-Drawdown pension income will not be considered.
+- Nationwide: The maximum age at the end of the mortgage term is 75.
+Annuity income will be considered, but drawdown pension income will not.

 - NatWest: has a maximum age of 72 at the time of application.
 Annuity income and SIPP income will be considered.
 Drawdown pension income will not be considered.

-- Santander: has the maximum age of 69 at the time of application, except for existing customers looking to borrow the same or less.
+- Santander: The maximum age at the time of application is 69, except for existing customers looking to borrow the same or less.
 Annuity income, drawdown pension, and SIPP income will be considered.

 - HSBC: has different maximum ages for different mortgage types.
 Annuity income, drawdown pension, and SIPP income will be considered.